In this Mintos review you will find out whether Mintos is right for you or not.

 ⬆️ Mintos strengths:

-Safety net called buyback is working well (so far)
+- Safety net called “buyback” is working well (with some exceptions)

 ⬇️ Mintos weaknesses: